 The Compensation and Management Development Committee (the "Committee") oversees the compensation and benefits of Rayonier employees.
-The Committee must authorize individual compensation actions for the Chairman, President and Chief Executive Officer and all senior executives, including the executives in the Summary Compensation Table on page 16 (the "Named Executive Officers").
-Specifically, the Committee establishes and approves base salaries, annual bonuses and long-term incentive awards.
+The Committee must authorize individual compensation actions for the Chairman, President and Chief Executive Officer and all senior executives, including the executives in the Summary Compensation Table on page 18 (the "Named Executive Officers").
+Specifically, the Committee establishes and approves base salaries, annual cash bonuses and long-term equity-based incentive awards.
 In setting compensation levels, evaluating the weight given to various forms of compensation and establishing and implementing compensation programs, the Committee uses outside compensation expertise and outside legal counsel, retained by the Committee.

 The Committee's charter reflects these various responsibilities and is reviewed annually.
-The Committee's membership is determined by the Board and is composed entirely of independent directors.
-The Committee meets at scheduled times during the year, including from time to time in executive session.
-Following each Committee meeting, the Chair of the Committee reports to the full Board.
+The Committee's membership is determined by the Board on an annual basis and is composed entirely of independent directors.
+The Committee meets several times during the year, with each regularly scheduled meeting including an executive session, and at other times as the work of the Committee dictates.
+During 2005, the Committee held five regularly scheduled meetings and one special meeting by teleconference.
+Following each regularly scheduled Committee meeting, the Chair of the Committee reports to the full Board.